rgocal/Material_PopUp_Menu/README.md

 [![JitPack](https://jitpack.io/v/rgocal/Material_PopUp_Menu.svg)](https://jitpack.io/#rgocal/Material_PopUp_Menu)

 A nostalgic dialog action menu from Android 2.3 re-invented for Material Design.
 This popup menu was originally used in ADW Launcher from CM7.
-I wanted something nostalgic to return in Sapphyx Launcher and came up with this rather simple library that can be used for a number of things.
+I wanted something nostalgic and usefull to use in my launcher projects and this was it.
 Very useful in listview or recyclerview long click popups.
-I am seeking some help from material design devs to make it look even more cleaner.
-If you want to contribute, theirs a todo list at the bottom!
 Material Popup was originally built for my Launcher Project Sapphyx but alot of my users liked the idea of it returning, So I extracted it as a library.
 Enjoy!

 ![Preview Image](./.github/images/preview.jpg?raw=true)
 ![Preview Image](./.github/images/preview_new.jpg?raw=true)